riotxstudios/removeallnpcsandscenarios/README.md

 uses 0 resmon as it mainly uses popcycle.dat

-want some npcs to spawn? edit he popcyle.dat file
+want some npcs to spawn? edit the popcyle.dat file

 SUPPORT: None its pretty self explanatory script however if something is not working join and ping me in the QBOX discord Server